Concerned about the privacy and security of your communications? Follow our guide to locking down Signal.

 Many modern Android devices are encrypted by default (e.g., Pixel devices, some phones in the Nexus and Samsung Galaxy lines).
 Check your Android system settings for disk encryption to make sure disk encryption is enabled.
 If not, setting up disk encryption is easy.

-iPhone users: Click Settings > Privacy > Screen Security
+iPhone users: Press Settings > Privacy > Hide Screen in App Switcher

-Android users: Click Settings > Privacy > Screen Security
+Android users: Press Settings > Privacy > Screen Security

 Even when your phone is locked with a password, anyone who picks it up can still read the message and sender name from your lock screen.

 iPhone users: Settings > Notifications > Show.
 To receive notifications with no information about the sender or the content of your messages, turn on “No Name or Content.”

 Android users: Settings > Notifications > Show.
-To receive notifications with no information about the sender or content, click “No name or message.”
+To receive notifications with no information about the sender or content, press “No name or message.”